100 (2019 film): Production

 In June 2017, producer S. Michael Rayappan of Global Infotainment announced that he would work together on a project with actor Atharvaa, which would be directed by Sam Anton.
 However, the failure of Rayappan's Anbanavan Asaradhavan Adangadhavan put him in a financially difficult position, and he subsequently withdrew from the project.
-In a turn of events, production house Auraa Cinemas took over the project, with Hansika Motwani joining the team to play the lead actress in December 2017.
+In a turn of events, production house Auraa Cinemas took over the project, with Hansika Motwani joining as the lead actress in December 2017.

 Portraying a police officer for the first time, Atharvaa underwent stunt training for the role.
-Tamil YouTube personalities Eruma Saani Harija and Eruma Saani Vijay also worked on the film, as did Radharavi, Mime Gopi and Yogi Babu.
+Tamil YouTube personalities Eruma Saani Harija and Eruma Saani Vijay also worked on the film.
 The film's shoot was completed in July 2018, with the team announcing that only one further song sequence was left to be shot.

 Soundtrack

-The soundtrack was composed by Sam C. S., collaborating with the director for the first time.
-All lyrics are written by Madhan Karky, and the audio rights are secured by Sa Re Ga Ma.
+The soundtrack was composed by Sam C. S. All lyrics are written by Madhan Karky, and the audio rights are secured by Saregama.